openfisca/legislation-explorer/README.md

 ### Server and public URL

-- `BASENAME` defines the path at which the Legislation Explorer is served.
+- `PATHNAME` defines the path at which the Legislation Explorer is served.
 Defaults to `/`.
-For example: `BASENAME=/legislation` to serve on `https://fr.openfisca.org/legislation`.
+For example: `PATHNAME=/legislation` to serve on `https://fr.openfisca.org/legislation`.
 - `HOST`: defines the host on which the app is served.
 Example: `HOST=192.168.1.1 npm start`.
 Defaults to `0.0.0.0` (all local interfaces).
 - `PORT` defines the port on which the app is served.
 Example: `PORT=80 npm start`.
 Defaults to `2030`.